Bdot42/mfakto/README.txt

 ####################

 General requirements:
-- AMD Catalyst 11.4 or higher.
+- Linux and Windows: AMD Catalyst 11.4 or higher.
 It is recommended to use 11.10 or above as the AMD APP SDK has been discontinued.
-- AMD APP SDK 2.5 or higher (not needed for Catalyst 11.10 or above)
+- otherwise: AMD APP SDK 2.5 or higher

 Open a command shell and run 'mfakto -h' in the mfakto folder for parameters it accepts.
 You may also want to check mfakto.ini for changing and tweaking mfakto.